Connect to your cloud server with SSH for this exercise.

 can clearly see that these are two separate sites.

-If you open your browser’s developer console, you should see an error that looks
+If you open your browserโs developer console, you should see an error that looks something like this:

 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the